kdps/kotlin_learn/Basic.md

 Maybe Your application is crash

-# Sprintf Of C Language, Format Function of Java
+# Sprintf Function Of C Language, Format Function of Java

 ```
 println(java.lang.String.format("%s, %s, %6f : %3f", "A", "B", 3.0, 4.0))